PhilHippo/Ai-lab-object-detection/README.md

 **CAMERA_MODEL_AI_THINKER**

-We can comment all the other models that are listed.
+We can comment on all the other models that are listed.

-Below this line of code you see:
+Below this line of code, you see:

 * A line for your  SSID
 * A line for your  network access password